brightly-salty/qbcanon/literature/france/sartre.md

 ### No Exit

-three characters placed in a room while they wait for their eternal punishment. they talk and slowly realize that this is their torment.
+three characters (including the lesbian Ines and the coward Garcin) placed in a room while they wait for their eternal punishment. they talk and slowly realize that this is their torment.
 "Hell is other people"